K1297/Blockwave/README.md

 *    **Sanity** for their content management system which stores our user profiles , posts,comments, wallet addresses etc.
 *    **Spheron** for their SDK which is used to upload images to IPFS.
 *    **wagmi** for providing a UI for managing Ethereum wallets and interacting with smart contracts.
-*    **Polygon** community for providing the blockchain network and smart contract ecosystem that our dapp runs on.
+*    **Mantle** community for providing the blockchain network and smart contract ecosystem that our dapp runs on.